Topological embeddings into transformation monoids: Statement of main results

 \begin{theorem} A countable Polish Clifford semigroup $S$ embeds topologically into $\N^\N$ if and only if $S$ is ditopological and the semilattice $E(S)$ embeds topologically into $\N^\N$. \end{theorem}

-\cref{embcl} implies that every subsemilattice of $I_{\N}$ embeds topologically into $\N^\N$.
+Given \cref{emb22} and \cref{emb23} it is natural to ask if the semilattice $E(S)$ embeds into $\N^\N$ if and only if it embeds into $I_{\N}$ when $S$ is any countable Polish Clifford semigroup.
+We will show in \cref{embcl} that every subsemilattice of $I_{\N}$ embeds topologically into $\N^\N$.
 The converse implication, however, fails, see \cref{chain-finite} for a counter-example.
 Furthermore, in~\cref{locally_compact_ditosemiex} we give an example of a countable Polish linear semilattice which is not topologically isomorphic to a subsemigroup of either $\N^\N$ or $I_\N$.

 For an element $x$ of a semilattice $X$ let ${\uparrow}x=\set{y\in X}{x\leq y}$. \begin{definition} A semilattice $X$ endowed with a topology is called a: \begin{enumerate}[label=\rm (\roman*)] \item {\em $U$-semilattice}, if for every open set $U$ and every $x\in U$ there exist $y\in U$ and an open neighborhood $V$ of $x$ such that $V\subseteq{\uparrow} y$; \item {\em $U_2$-semilattice}, if for every open set $U$ and every $x\in U$ there exist $y\in U$ and a clopen ideal $I\subseteq X$ such that $x\in X\setminus I\subseteq {\uparrow} y$. \end{enumerate} \end{definition} Clearly, any $U_2$-semilattice is a $U$-semilattice, but the converse implication fails (see~\cite{BP} and \cite{CHK} for more details).